Written by Helen Russell, Co-Founder of Equator Coffees

-The lack of shared knowledge sparked the idea to create a business that sold a product we could be proud of - a business that was socially responsible, committed to excellence in every aspect, and one that had transparent business practices.
+The lack of shared knowledge sparked the idea to create a business that sold a product we could be proud of — a business that was socially responsible, committed to excellence in every aspect, and had transparent business practices.
 We wanted to educate and build trust with our customers, taking them on the journey with us.
-Starting fresh with a new business model was how we knew to do it.
+The only way we knew how to do it was a fresh start and a new business model.

 In 1995, we launched Equator Coffees in Corte Madera, CA. Like many startups at this time, our humble beginnings were born in a modest garage where we had a small roasting machine running for 12 hours each day.
-As we roasted batch after batch, our curiosity to continuously learn led us to consciously seek out higher quality coffees, coffees that could be traced to their origins, and coffees grown by people we could build relationships with.
+As we roasted batch after batch, our curiosity to continuously learn led us to consciously seek out higher quality coffees that could be traced to their origins and were grown by people we could build relationships with.

 In 2011, we wanted to formalize what we were already doing as a company and worked to obtain a B-Corp Certification.
 This validation would tell us that we were doing something right.
 The certification process requires us to legally consider the impact of our decisions for all stakeholders and forces us to look inward to answer questions that demonstrate our commitment to transparency and accountability, not just financially but throughout our supply chain.
 It’s a valuable process that pushes us to articulate policies around issues we may not have considered previously, such as employee volunteerism.
 The certification also establishes benchmark metrics for improving diverse areas of our business like energy usage and minority hiring.